astronomer/airflow-guides/guides/managing-dependencies.md

 ## Overview

 [Dependencies]((https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#relationships)) are one of Airflow's most powerful and popular features.
-Remember that in Airflow your pipelines are defined as Directed, Acyclic Graphs (DAGs).
-Each task is a node in that graph, and dependencies make up the edges that determine the conditions that must be met before tasks get run.
-Dependencies allow you to define flexible pipelines in Airflow that follow data engineering best practices by keeping your tasks atomic.
+In Airflow, your pipelines are defined as Directed, Acyclic Graphs (DAGs).
+If each task is a node in that graph, then dependencies are the directed edges that determine how you can move through the graph.
+Because of this, dependencies are key to following data engineering best practices because they help you define flexible pipelines with atomic tasks.

 Throughout this guide, we'll use the following terms to describe task dependencies: